 Less of a problem than being underweight, but still concerning, is the rate of childhood obesity.
 Recent data suggests that 1 in 5 school-age children (age 5-18) are classified as obese.

-Some doctors will be concerned about children with a high weight for height under school age, but until about age 5 I personally would not limit a child’s calories or encourage them to lose weight in any way.
-I have heard of moms with breastfed babies as young as 4 months old being told to space out feeds, or not feed on demand at that age because their baby was ‘too big’.
-Personally, I completely disagree with this advice, though I understand that it comes from a place of being concerned about future health problems in the children.
+Some doctors will be concerned about children with a high weight for height under school age, but until about age 5 I personally would not limit a child’s calories or encourage them to lose weight in any way, as during this period of rapid growth most children will grow into any excess baby fat.

 Because SO much brain development and growing happens in 0-5, I think that having an abundance of calories, even if they are stored as fat for a while, is a good problem to have.
-More often than not, a growth spurt, picking up a new fascination with a sport or activity, and normal development will even out children’s weight as they approach school age!
-In fact, I’ve seen the above-mentioned 4-month-old, he turned into a bright, thin young boy with a passion for baseball by the start of kindergarten, and his mom certainly did not restrict any of his calories.
+More often than not, a growth spurt, picking up a new fascination with a sport or activity, and normal development will even out children’s weight as they approach school age.

 In any case, once a child is at school age carrying extra weight can contribute to health problems, social and self esteem issues, and a decreased ability to play actively, which is so important for not only their physical development but also the brain development!